Avtorre/netvision-thing/README.md

-I DEFINITELY will clear the code and delete all redundant lines and imports *Clueless*
+I DEFINITELY will clean the code and delete all redundant lines and imports *Clueless*